chloealbright/DevHiveMind/Companies/Business/Trademarking.md

   - Priority Order: For comprehensive protection, consider the hierarchy: Patent, Trademark, and Copyright.
   - Clarification: Each offers distinct protection for different aspects of intellectual property.

-This refined information outlines a strategic approach to intellectual property protection, emphasizing the importance of trademarking both the logo and name simultaneously, while also considering patent and copyright protection in a layered manner.